kiad4631/Persian-Document-Classification/README.md

 ```

 However, you need just pre-trained text file to do this step.
-By running _train.py_ you are given an MLP text classification model with pre-trained Persian word embeddings.
+By placing downloaded embedding text file in the fasttext folder and running _train.py_ you are given an accuracy and error of train and evaluation of MLP text classification model with fasttext pre-trained Persian word embeddings.